 When Indiana and Purdue Universities combined their Indianapolis programs in 1969, each university accepted complementary academic missions.
 Purdue's missions at IUPUI are represented by the School of Science and the School of Engineering and Technology.
 By merging comparable programs, IUPUI strengthened a number of academic departments and eliminated duplication.
 At the same time, the merger offered students access to a much wider range of opportunities than either university could have offered by itself.
 There are now twenty-one schools and academic units at IUPUI.
 In the last decade, the schools of Journalism, Music (now a department in the School of Engineering and Technology), Health and Rehabilitation Science, and Informatics have either been established at IUPUI or been granted school status.
-Formation of a School of

-Public Health at IUPUI is in process, a long-anticipated maturation of the existing Department of Public Health within the School of Medicine.
+Formation of a School of Public Health at IUPUI is in process, a long-anticipated maturation of the existing Department of Public Health within the School of Medicine.

 The growth of the campus since the formation of IUPUI in 1969 has been dramatic.
 IUPUI is now the third largest in Indiana and it offers the widest selection of degree programs.
-Total enrollment has increased from about 13,000 in 1969 to over 30,000 in the fall of 2009, representing students in over 300 degree programs.
-The 2008-09 operating budget for IUPUI exceeded \$1.1 billion.
+Total enrollment has increased from about 13,000 in 1969 to over 30,000 in the fall of 2010, representing students in over 250 degree programs.
+The campus has an annual budget of \$1.2 billion.
 The physical plant of the campus has continued to grow over its forty years as IUPUI.
-The most recent additions to the campus map include the Campus Center, Eskenazi Hall, Inlow Hall, Informatics and Communications Technology Complex, student housing complex buildings, Medical Science and Medical Research buildings, and numerous parking garages.
+The most recent additions to the campus map include the Glick Eye Institute and numerous parking garages.
 In addition, the hospitals have continued to build new additions.
 At the head of the canal, the Health Information and Translational Science and Fairbanks Hall buildings have extended the campus toward Methodist Hospital, aided in connection by the People Mover.